adam-zhang/tools/README.md

 ## class_producer

-this tool provides a quick way to produce 2 file of a class which compatible on Windows or Linux.
+this tool provides a quick way to produce 2 files of a class which compatible on Windows or Linux.

 ### usage: